marc2332/freya/book/src/guides/publishing.md

 cargo packager --release
 ```

 And there you go!
-You should now have an installer in `target/bundle` for your current OS.
+You should now have an installer in `target/release` for your current OS.
-To publish your app on a different OS, see the next section, [packager configuration](#packager-configuration).
+To publish your app on a different OS, see the next section, [Configuration](#configuration).

-## Packager configuration
+## Configuration

 We used a very bare-bones example, so make sure to check out all configuration options in the [Config struct](https://docs.rs/cargo-packager/latest/cargo_packager/config/struct.Config.html)
 in the `cargo-packager` API docs.
 Note that underscores should be hyphens when you use TOML.